STORTH CE SCHOOL

 As part of our daily practice we observe and assess children’s development and learning to inform future learning.
 We record our observations on the online learning journey Tapestry.
 Parents and carers have access to this and are able to acknowledge, comment and upload observations too.
 Ongoing observations are used to inform the EYFS Profile/developmental matter bands and the Characteristics of Learning.

 EYFS cluster meetings are attended regularly by the class teachers and/or teaching assistant to keep up to date with new documents/practise and moderation.

 As previously stated the school values the contribution that parents make.
 Parents and school are partners in educating children.
 Parents can become involved in their child’s learning in a variety of ways.
 The school has an open door policy with parents and liaison and exchanges of information often occur informally at the beginning and end of the day with members of staff.

-There are two formal and one informal parent’s evenings throughout the year where progress within the Early Learning Goals is given.
-At the end of the year a formal report is written that describes their child’s learning within the Characteristics of Learning and their attainment against the Foundation Stage Profile.
+There are two parent’s evenings throughout the year where progress is discussed.
+At the end of the year a report is written that describes their child’s learning within the Characteristics of Learning and their attainment against the Foundation Stage Profile.